HisenZhang/Drone-500/doc/README.md

 # doc/
-This folder holds several files that would be integrated into article. **Except source code.**
+This folder holds several files that would be integrated into article, or appendix. **Except  from source code.**
 ```
 .
 ├── curves.md	// Records for curves (with range) of dragon.